GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 #### Buyer Address (2)
 * The buyer address is divided into three separate fields, with each field corresponding to a line on the invoice.
 * You may use [Gravity Forms merge tags](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/) to populate these three settings.
-* If you use any of these symbols `, | / \ - –` to separate multiple merge tags (e.g. `{City:3.3}, {State:3.4}, {Zip:3.5}`), and a merge tag is replaced with an empty value, the extra symbol will be automatically removed.
+* If you use any of these symbols `, | / \ - –` to separate multiple merge tags (e.g. `{City:3.3}, {State:3.4}, {Zip:3.5}`), and a merge tag is replaced with an empty value, the extra symbol(s) will be automatically removed.

 #### Buyer Registration Number (3)
-* If applicable, include your buyer’s registration number here (EIN in the US, ABN in Australia, and CRN in the UK).
+* If applicable, include your buyer's registration number here (EIN in the US, ABN in Australia, and CRN in the UK).
 * You may use [Gravity Forms merge tags](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/) to populate this setting.

 #### Buyer Contact Information (4)
-* You can include the buyer’s phone number, email address, fax, or website.
+* You can include the buyer's phone number, email address, fax, or website.
 * You may use [Gravity Forms merge tags](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/) to populate this setting.

 #### Buyer Alternate Contact Information (5)